Vietnamese Iced Coffee (Ca Phe Sua Da)

 - Add ground coffee to the filter and spread it evenly.

 - Let the boiling water sit for 60-90 seconds.
-This will let it cool to somewhere within the range of 195–205°F (boiling water will burn your coffee grounds).
+This will allow it to cool to 195°F 205°F (boiling water will burn your coffee grounds).

 - Slowly pour 2 tablespoon of hot water over the coffee.

-- Cover the filter with the lid and keep for 5 minutes.
-This step will slow down the drip rate and you will get very flavorful coffee.
+- Cover the filter with the lid and let it sit for 5 minutes.
+This step will slow the drip rate, resulting in flavorful coffee.

 - Now, remove the lid and slowly pour the remaining water over the coffee.
 The brewed coffee will start to drip in the cup.